-- Coarse adjustment: In the waveform display area, hold the waveform and put one finger to slide up and down for changing the vertical position of the waveform. - 2) Fine adjustment: After the waveform moves vertically, click the fine adjustment button in the lower left corner of the screen to fine adjust the vertical position of the waveform for the current channel.
+- 1) Coarse adjustment: In the waveform display area, hold the waveform and put one finger to slide up and down for changing the vertical position of the waveform. - 2) Fine adjustment: Click the fine adjustment button in the lower left corner of the screen to fine adjust the vertical position of the waveform for the current channel.

-5.4 Open Channel Menu
+4.4 Open Channel Menu

-Tap the channel icon (channel is open) to open the channel menu.
+Right swipe the channel icon to open the desired channel menu.

-The channel menu is shown in Figure 5-6.
-Channel waveform inversion, channel bandwidth limit, probe type, probe attenuation factor, channel coupling mode, and vertical expansion reference can be set in the vertical menu.
+The channel menu is shown in Figure 4-6.
+Channel waveform inversion, channel bandwidth limit, probe type, probe attenuation factor, channel coupling mode, vertical expansion reference, channel label and channel on/off can be set in the vertical menu.

-Figure 5-6 Channel Switching Icon and Menu
+Figure 4-6 Channel menu

-5.4.1 Set Channel Coupling
+4.4.1 Set Channel Coupling